ltor-lpnc/neuropsy-2021/README.md

-# neuropsy-2021
+Machine Learning Workflow
-# Machine Learning Workflow
+paper : "Prediction of the clinical and cognitive status after anterior temporal loberesection in patients with epilepsy"